mauricelambert/WebScripts/Default_Database.md

  9. timestamp: time of this action (a float)
  10. user: the "owner" of the file (the user of this action)
  11. version: the version of the file

+## Requests

+The requests database columns:
+ 1. ID: the request ID (an auto-incremented integer)
+ 2. Time: timestamp of request creation
+ 3. UserName: user name used to create the request
+ 4. ErrorCode: the HTTP error code page used to create the request
+ 5. Page: URL used to create the request
+ 6. UserAgent: the UserAgent used to create the request
+ 7. Subject: subject of the request
+ 8. Reason: reason of the request
+ 9. Name: the name of the person creating the request

 ### Using uploads in python script